 That being said, we do need to begin by getting you to look more inward than you perhaps did before.

-After all, you need to be certain that this is the breed that you want to own as that is the only thing that is fair for both your own self as well as the dog.
+After all, you need to be certain that this is the breed that you want to own as that is the only thing that is fair for both yourself as well as the dog.

 Australian Shepherd and Flat Coated Retriever Mix Puppies – Before You Buy…